Laparoscopic Sleeve Gastrectomy

 Sleeve Gastrectomy is now becoming the most popular bariatric procedure in the United States and is the fastest-growing operation in the field of General Surgery.
-Currently, Sleeve Surgery is the most frequently chosen bariatric operation among Dr. Ahmad’s patients.
+Currently, it is the most frequently chosen bariatric operation among Dr. Ahmad’s patients.

 Dr. Ahmad has performed over 1550 Sleeve Gastrectomy procedures with zero mortalities and one of the lowest complication rates in the world.